-Finally, Chart 7.3-6 recaps the total spending by function for fiscal year 2010-11.
+Finally, Chart 7.3-6 recaps the total spending by function for fiscal year 2011-12.
 From this analysis of spending, the following can be concluded:

-- HGTC spends approximately 72% of all funding on instruction and student related activities (i.e., instruction, academic support, and student support). - HGTC spends approximately 48% of all funds directly on instruction alone, which is slightly higher than the statewide average of 47% among all technical colleges. - HGTC overhead (administrative support) costs of 14% are slightly lower than the statewide average of 15.1%. - HGTC plant maintenance and operational spending accounts for 14% of its total budget while the statewide average is 13%, even though the College supports three comprehensive campuses.
+- HGTC spends approximately 73% of all funding on instruction and student related activities (i.e., instruction, academic support, and student support). - HGTC spends approximately 49% of all funds directly on instruction alone. - HGTC overhead (administrative support) costs are about 14%. - HGTC plant maintenance and operational spending accounts for 14% of its total budget.